 - Font for manuscript pages submitted as file attachments: industry-standard, aka Times New Roman.

 - Margins for manuscript pages submitted as file attachments: 1" all around.

 - Software for manuscript pages submitted as file attachments: Microsoft Word.

 Perhaps you think that double-spaced pages don't make sense.
 After all, why should you submit your manuscript double-spaced when a printed book is, after all, single-spaced?
 Because double-spaced manuscripts are easier on the eyes, especially if you're an agent or a publisher with your eyes glued to a screen all day.
 Plus double-spaced pages are much easier for said agent or publisher to mark up with margin comments that they'd like to discuss with their new author; i.e. you.

 Let's talk about font.
-An industry-standard font basically means Times New Roman.
+An industry-standard font basically means Times New Roman or Arial, 12-point.
 Yes, it can feel boring to use a conventional font.
 But there is actually a reason that's not about conformity for conformity's sake.
-I realized this when I received a manuscript in an exotic font that I literally could not read, not even zoomed in at 200%.
+I realized this when I received a manuscript in an exotic font that I could not read, not even zoomed in at 200%.
 Imagine if that came across a busy agent's desk.
 It would be a missed opportunity for that author.

 Let's talk about those submission guidelines!
 One of the reasons that querying is such a laborious process is that every agent has their own set of very specific submission guidelines.
 If only we could send out all of our submissions the same way to each agent, we'd save a ton of time.
 But we can't.
 Each agent has developed guidelines that they are comfortable with for their own reasons.
 For your own sake, for the sake of your precious work, you need to follow those guidelines precisely.